 Types of malaria

 Just like any other disease, malaria is also classified in various forms.
 We know that it is caused by the parasite known as Plasmodium.
 These parasites have 5 different classes.
 Out of these, 2 are considered to be severely harmful.
 The first one is P. Falciparum which is a common one in countries like Africa.
-This parasite causes prompt cell blood loss along with clogged blood vessels.
+This parasite causes prompt cell blood loss along with clogging of blood vessels.

 P.Vivax is the second most harmful type of Plasmodium parasite which is common in Asian countries.
 This species can lie dormant for a long time and then rise to infect blood cells.
-This type of Plasmodium is considered harmful as it can cause malaria even years after the mosquito bite.
+This type of Plasmodium is harmful as it can cause malaria even years after the mosquito bite.

 Malaria treatment and prevention